hikari-py/hikari/README.md

   changes are required when a breaking API design is introduced.
 This reduces the amount of stuff you need to fix in your applications as a result.
 - REST only API functionality.
 Want to write a web dashboard?
-Feel free to just reuse the REST client components to achive that!
+Feel free to just reuse the REST client components to achieve that!

 ### Stuff coming soon